ScottLogic/blog/colive/_posts/2024-04-08-how-to-make-chatgpt-do-anything-you-want.md

 author: colive
 title: How to make ChatGPT do anything you want
 layout: default_post
-summary: Using an example project this article explore the possibilities of integrating a Large Language Model with custom logic to improve it's utility and power.
+summary: Using an example project this article explores the possibilities of integrating a Large Language Model with custom logic to improve its utility and power.
 category:
     - Artificial Intelligence
 tags: